Just like there are good hotels and bad hotels, the same is true in apartments.

 - Is the management team easy to get in touch with?

 A good apartment building should have amenities.
-This depends on your own personal preferences, but some popular amenities include –
+This depends a lot on your own personal preferences, but some popular amenities include:

 - Swimming pool

 - Community room

 - Surveillance System

 - Washer and Dryer On-Site or In-Unit

 - On-Site Parking

 You cannot have it all, but hopefully, the building has at least a few of these.

 In addition to just a good location (again no area is free of crime), one of the most important features of a good apartment building is a building that takes security seriously.
 Ask the following questions: